ianjuly4/ianjuly4/README.md

 Focusing on back-end technologies like Flask and Python.

 🌟 Fun Fact:
-When I'm not coding, you can find me experimenting with new web development trends or enjoying a nice cup of coffee!
+When I'm not coding, you can find me searching for new music at a local coffee shop!

 📚 Project Demos:
 Denver Restaurant Finder: A React app that helps users find and track local restaurant recommendations with interactive search features.